Space-Game-Engine/Warp-Core/docs/install/installation.md

 ## Install required packages

-At first step, clone existing repository.
+For the first step, clone the existing repository:

 ```sh
 git clone https://github.com/Space-Game-Engine/Warp-Core.git
 ```

-When the cloning process is complete, go to `Warp Core` folder and install required packages.
+When the cloning process is complete, go to the `Warp Core` folder and install the required packages:

 ```sh
 npm install
 ```

-Wait until installation process is complete.
-Then you have to install database driver (if you want to stay with default SQLite, you can skip that point).
-Detailed instruction can be found at [TypeORM installation website](https://typeorm.io/#installation).
+Wait until the installation process is complete.
+Then, you have to install the database driver (if you want to stick with the default SQLite, you can skip this point).
+Detailed instructions can be found on the [TypeORM installation website](https://typeorm.io/#installation).

 ## Prepare local instance environment variables

-Go to `config` folder, copy `localhost.yaml.dist` file and save it as `localhost.yaml`.
-Then fill fields related to database or remove them completely to use local SQLite database.
-Database type can be one of the following values: mysql, mariadb, postgres, cockroachdb, sqlite, mssql, sap, spanner, oracle, mongodb, cordova, react-native, expo, nativescript (depends on what driver you have installed).
+Go to the `config` folder, copy the `localhost.yaml.dist` file, and save it as `localhost.yaml`.
+Then, fill in the fields related to the database or remove them completely to use the local SQLite database.
+The database type can be one of the following values: mysql, mariadb, postgres, cockroachdb, sqlite, mssql, sap, spanner, oracle, mongodb, cordova, react-native, expo, or nativescript (depending on the driver you have installed).

-Then, go to `install` folder, copy all `*.template.yaml` files and save them without `template` part.
-That files contains all crucial parameters that are relevant to game experience.
-You can find more details on how to customize that files here: [Installation templates description](installation-templates-description.md).
+Next, go to the `install` folder, copy all `*.template.yaml` files, and save them without the `template` part.
+These files contain all crucial parameters that are relevant to the game experience.
+You can find more details on how to customize these files here: [Installation templates description](installation-templates-description.md).

 ## Load database and prepare for launch

-In that part we want to prepare our database and to upload all configured game parameters there. `Warp Core` have build in tool to install all required values.
-In root game folder (same place as `package.json` is placed) type in console
+In this part, we want to prepare our database and upload all configured game parameters there. `Warp Core` has a built-in tool to install all required values.
+In the root game folder (the same place where `package.json` is located), type the following command in the console:

 ```sh
 npm run install-game